-These examples show how to identify the different types of criteria and qualifiers, and resulting formulas when creating an SLI derived column.
+These examples show how to identify the different types of criteria and qualifiers, and resulting formulas when creating a derived column for an SLI.

 For all events, return

 A trace root does not have a parent.

 This SLI returns